Canon 1D Mark II vs 5D Mark III

 Review summary: Canon 1D Mark II vs 5D Mark III

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1D Mark II and the Canon 5D Mark III?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS-1D Mark II: